 There are many ways for an actor to effectively wear a lavalier microphone.
 So long as the mic placement provides a consistent and clean capture of the actor's voice while remaining hidden from the camera and/or audience, then the placement will work.

 Do Actors Absolutely Need To Wear Microphones?

-In nearly every professional production that features actors (television shows, movies, theatre performances, etc.) the actors are wearing microphones.
+In nearly every professional production featuring actors (television shows, movies, theatre performances, etc.), the actors wear microphones.